Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Method

 \section{Method}

-Diff4MMLiTS comprises three pivotal components: the Normal CT Generator (NCG) module, the Multimodal CT Synthesizer (MCS) module, the Multimodal Segmenter (MS) module.
+Diff4MMLiTS comprises three pivotal components: the NCG module, the MCS module, and the MS module.
 These components are trained sequentially, with each preceding stage’s output serving as input for the next.
-The NCG module provides the CT background for the MCS module to synthesize CT images with tumor.
-The MCS module then supplies the MS module with synthetic images to train the segmenter.
+NCG provides the CT background for MCS to synthesize CTs with tumor.
+MCS then supplies MS with synthetic images to train the segmenter.
 The following subsections will provide a detailed elaboration.
-The overall framework is shown in Fig. \ref{fig:fig1}.
+The overall framework is shown in Fig.~\ref{fig:fig1}.